vrsreeganesh/vrsreeganesh.github.io/README.md

 - Tools: Matlab, Matlab Executable CUDA(MexCuda), Numpy, SciPy, PyTorch, CUDA, CuBLAS, Nvidia Performance Primitives (NPP).
 - Programming Languages: C, C++, CUDA, Python, Matlab, and Bash

-### Miscellaneous
-I'm writing a book!
-It introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach commonly used in various R&D environments.
-Its under construction but if you're impatient and don't mind half-cooked content, you can check it out here: [An Introduction to Matlab x CUDA](https://vrsreeganesh.github.io/MatlabxCUDA/intro.html#)

 ## Education
 - **Master of Science**: Electrical and Computer Engineering, *Boston University*